Delayed blow-up and enhanced diffusion by transport noise for systems of reaction-diffusion equations: Introduction

 \end{theorem}

 In the above result one can even choose $(\theta,\ellip)$ uniformly with respect to $v_0$ such that $\|v_0\|_{L^q}\leq N$, where $N\geq 1$ is fixed.
 In such case $(\theta,\ellip)$ does not depend on $v_0$, but only on $N$.
 Actually, one can always enlarge $\ellip$ still keeping Theorem \ref{t:delay_enhanced_dissipation_intro} true.
-In particular, one can choose the enhanced diffusion in \eqref{eq:enhanced_dissipation_intro_statement_2} as large as needed.
+Theorem \ref{t:delay_enhanced_dissipation_intro} shows that the solution to \eqref{eq:reaction_diffusion_system_intro} is close to the solution of a deterministic reaction--diffusion equations with \emph{increased diffusivity}.
 The existence of a unique strong solution $\vd$ to \eqref{eq:enhanced_dissipation_intro_statement_2} on $[0,T]$ is also part of the proofs.
-For the complete result we refer to Theorem \ref{t:delayed_blow_up}.
+The complete result is given in Theorem \ref{t:delayed_blow_up}.
 In Theorem \ref{t:delayed_blow_up_t_infty} we also allow $T=\infty$, in the case of exponentially decreasing mass.